thanhKasper/gscores-backend/README.md

 dotnet run --project src/GScores.UI
 ```

 To seed the csv data into the database.
-Please follow these steps
+Following these steps:

+- Add these lines into appSettings.json or appSettings.Development.json
 ```json
 {
     "ScoresFilePath": "Your path to the csv file",